-Like PTSD, Gulf War Syndrome is marching up the ranks in prevalence today, and has earned its own regulation in the VA federal and United States codes.
-Because it is multi-symptomatic, Gulf War Syndrome can be discussed in many different ways.
-In a previous post, we gave a general overview of Gulf War Syndrome and how to obtain service-connection by presumption.
-Here we will discuss a specific on-going issue: obtaining service-connection for COPD as related to the oil well fires of 1991.
+Along with PTSD, medical issues like Gulf War Syndrome and COPD are marching up the ranks in prevalence today.
+Gulf War Syndrome, a medically unexplained multi-symptom disease, deserves its own regulation really with how complex it can be.
+In this previous post, we gave a general overview of Gulf War Syndrome and how to obtain active duty service connection by presumption.
+Here we will discuss a specific ongoing issue: obtaining service connection from the Department of Veterans Affairs for Chronic Obstructive pulmonary disease or COPD as related to the inhaling of toxic fumes emitted from large fires.

 - Shortness of breath, especially during physical activities